The Wines of Portugal (Organized by Region)

 Beira Interior

 The most mountainous region in Portugal (it snows here!) has one of the most challenging climates for grape production.
-With a shorter growing season (but still very hot), reds tend to have red-fruit-driven flavors with herbaceous, smoky notes and a juicy finish, while white wines tend to be lean and have chalky minerality.
-Many old vines and producers using native yeasts and organic viticulture are present, so we hope the region will continue to improve.
+Despite hot summers, the shorter growing season creates wines with lean red fruit and chalky minerality.
+In contrast, white wines tend to be lean and have chalky minerality.
+Many old vines and producers utilize native yeasts and organic viticulture, so we hope the region will continue to improve.

 Wines

-- Branco Beira: Lean, chalky white wines of Síria, Arinto, Malvasia
+• Branco Beira: Lean, chalky white wines of Síria, Arinto, and Malvasia

 Madeira & Pico Island (Azores)

-On the other hand, Madeira has a fascinating, daunting, and somewhat stressful history as one of the world’s most collected and appreciated fortified wines.
+On the other hand, Madeira has a fascinating, daunting, and somewhat stressful history as one of the world’s most collectable and appreciated fortified wines.
 These wines are not for dabbling.
-You have to want them to drink them.
-If you do, drink from the islands of Madeira and Pico with an open mind; you’ll find yourself stupefied at the wonder that went into making them.
+Madeira and Pico wines demand attention.
+Approach them with curiosity, and you’ll discover the skill and history behind these unique fortified and volcanic wines.

 Algarve

-The beaches of Algarve are awesome.
-There is a city called Tavira, often called “The Venice of the South.”
 For sun-worshippers, Algarve is a thing to behold.
-Perhaps because of all the tourist excitement, there is also wine in the Algarve, nearly 2,500 acres (1,000 hectares).
-Naturally, as a hot and sunbaked region, the wines aren’t designed to age, but there is hope, particularly for red wines with Alicante Bouschet, Syrah, and Aragonês (Tempranillo).
-These drought-climate varieties still manage to have juicy acidity and create more smoky-sweet, dusty notes on the finish, somewhat reminiscent of South Australian wines.
+Perhaps due to the high level of tourist excitement, Algarve also boasts nearly 2,500 acres (1,000 hectares) of vineyards.
+Naturally, as a hot, sunbaked region, the wines aren’t designed to age, but there is hope, particularly for reds made from Alicante Bouschet, Syrah, and Aragonês (aka Tempranillo).
+Drought-tolerant grapes maintain bright acidity while producing smoky-sweet, dusty flavors reminiscent of select South Australian reds.